sifaka-ai/sifaka/docs/ARCHITECTURE.md

 ## Summary

-The architecture provides:
+The Sifaka architecture provides:

+1. **Modular Design**: Separated concerns with ChainConfig, ChainOrchestrator, ChainExecutor, and RecoveryManager
-1. Simple API: `Chain(model, validators, critics, retrievers).run()`
+2. **Simple API**: `Chain(model, validators, critics, retrievers).run()` or `.run_with_recovery()`
-2. Automatic error recovery and retry mechanisms
-3. Complete audit trail via the `Thought` container
-4. Built-in performance monitoring and analysis
-5. Composable component design

-All data flows through the central `Thought` container, providing predictable execution and complete observability.
+3. **Immutable State**: All data flows through the central `Thought` container with complete audit trail
+4. **Flexible Storage**: Unified storage protocol supporting Memory, File, Redis, and Milvus backends
+5. **Composable Components**: Mix and match models, validators, critics, and retrievers
+6. **Optional Recovery**: Checkpointing and automatic error recovery when enabled
+7. **Performance Monitoring**: Built-in timing and bottleneck detection
+8. **Type Safety**: Protocol-based interfaces ensure component compatibility

+The architecture emphasizes simplicity for basic use cases while providing advanced features like recovery and multi-tier storage when needed.
+All components follow consistent interfaces and can be easily extended or replaced.